CodeByLine/ruby-public-private-methods-readme/README.md

 end
 ```

-Another nice feature of using setters/getters is future proofing.
+Another nice feature of using private setters/getters is future proofing.
 Maybe in the future you want to add validations whenever someone sets one of your instance variables?
 No problem!
 Just override the setter method.
 No need to find all the places that you modify that instance variable and change it.

 Let's make a method in the `Cat` class that receives age, through the only way it can: `self`.
 A cat can have a birthday, where it ages 1 year when the birthday happens.